-We lose 6,000 people a year to suicide in the UK, and every one is a tragedy.
+In 2017, we lost 5,821 people to suicide in the UK, and every one is a tragedy.
 Suicides are not inevitable; they can be prevented with the right support in place.

 It’s essential that services are able to respond when people reach out; from early treatment to help people manage their mental health problems as soon as possible, to crisis care services that can step in when someone becomes acutely unwell.

 If you’re feeling suicidal or are concerned about someone else, confide in someone you know, contact your GP, call 999, go to A&E or call the Samaritans (116 123).
-You can also find more information on the Mind website or through Mind’s confidential Infoline: 0300 123 3393 or you can text 86463.
+You can also find more information on the Mind website, through Mind’s confidential Infoline 0300 123 3393 or you can text 86463.

 5. What does it mean to be sectioned?

 Being sectioned means that you are kept in hospital under the Mental Health Act 1983.
 You can be sectioned if your own health or safety are at risk, or to protect other people.
 There are different types of sections, each with different rules to keep you in hospital.
 How long you have to stay in hospital depends under which section you are hospitalised.
 Before you can be lawfully sectioned, you will be assessed by a team of health professionals.

 If you are sectioned, you can be kept in hospital, stopped from leaving the ward and given treatment for your mental health problems, possibly without your consent.
 You can lose certain rights, including the right to leave hospital freely.
 If you’re in this situation, it’s really important to know your rights under the Mental Health Act.

 If you have been diagnosed with a personality disorder it doesn’t mean that you’re fundamentally different from anyone else, but at times you might need extra support.